claygod/transaction/README.md

 [![API documentation](https://godoc.org/github.com/claygod/transaction?status.svg)](https://godoc.org/github.com/claygod/transaction)
 [![Go Report Card](https://goreportcard.com/badge/github.com/claygod/transaction)](https://goreportcard.com/report/github.com/claygod/transaction)

 Embedded transactional database of accounts, running in multithreaded mode.
+Coverage 91.3%

 The library operates only with integers.
 If you want to work with hundredths (for example, cents in dollars), multiply everything by 100.
 For example, a dollar and a half, it will be 150.
 Limit on the maximum account size: 2 to 63 degrees (9,223,372,036,854,775,807).
 For example: on the account can not be more than $92,233,720,368,547,758.07